Skip to navigation Skip to content

 • Anna remains residentially qualified for PPL

-• Anna meets the PPL eligibility requirements on the day
+• Anna meets the PPL eligibility requirements on the day, including that she is caring for her child (the child must be overseas with her)

-Any PPL days that have not been claimed within 2 years of the child’s birth or adoption will be forfeited.
+Any PPL days are not claimed within 2 years of the child’s birth or adoption will be forfeited.

 7